Back to All Events

 This workshop is intended for therapists and other mental health professionals who are interested in learning the basics of somatics, a framework for somatic interventions, and specific practices they might use with clients.

 Do you ever find your clients stuck in the same behavior patterns—snapping at a loved one, not standing up for themselves, or numbing out?
-Do they ever express frustration that they can explain or analyze their reactions, but it’s almost like their body just “takes over” even when they mean to respond more calmly?
+Do they ever express frustration that they can analyze their reactions to pieces, but it’s almost like their body just “takes over” even when they mean to respond more calmly?

 This workshop is also open to somatic practitioners, teachers, facilitators, trainers, dancers, organizational leaders, public speakers, and others who might apply this in clinical or educational settings.